-Interest attributed or paid to companies which are Belgian residents for tax purposes, i.e. which are subject to Belgian corporate income tax ("impôt des sociétés" / "vennootschapsbelasting"), as well as capital gains realised upon the disposal of Notes are taxable at the ordinary corporate income tax rate of in principle 29.58 per cent., to be reduced to 25 per cent. as from 1 January 2020 onwards or where the reduced corporate tax rate applies, 20.40 per cent. (to be reduced to 20 per cent. as from 1 January 2020 onwards).
+Interest attributed or paid to companies which are Belgian residents for tax purposes, i.e. which are subject to Belgian corporate income tax ("impôt des sociétés" / "vennootschapsbelasting"), as well as capital gains realised upon the disposal of Notes are taxable at the ordinary corporate income tax rate of in principle 25 per cent, or where the reduced corporate tax rate applies, 20 per cent. both applicable as from assessment year 2021 for financial years starting on or after 1 January 2020.
 Capital losses realised upon the disposal of the Notes are in principle tax deductible.